Package 'MortalityLaws'

 # A warning is printed if the input contains missing values.

-# Some of the missing values can be handled by the function.
+# Some of the missing values can be handled automatically.

 x <- c(0, 1, seq(5, 110, by = 5))